LW-SI/MVP/profile.markdown

 > Polygon (top right) to show both FM data and/or metrics
 >
 > Graph/Table (bottom left) to be user configurable/change axes based on user reports"

+***

+Player profiles will be similar to those found in FM, but altered to provide relevant information.

+	- Overview
+		- Dashboard style player overview

+	- FM Attributes
+		- With real-life seasonal data

+	- Reports
+		- Actual reports from scouts
+		- Generated reports using game code

+	- Valuation
+		- Transfer value estimate
+		- Wage estimate
+		- Breakdown of how these figures are calculated

+	- Contract
+		- All contractual details, clauses
+		- Contract history (not MVP)

+	- Stats
+		- Current season and historical statistics
+		- Data visualisation
+			- Positional player radars
+			- Playing Style analysis
+			- Ranking against team/league/world
+		- Needs dedicated data partner

+	- Health
+		- FM injury history for historical injury data
+		- Data partner such as physioroom for current season

+	- Training
+		- Integration of training data

+	- Comparison
+		- Compare on statistical metrics or FM data

+	- Media
+		Links to social media and recent pertinent news stories

+	- Bio
+		- FM generated bio
+		- Wikipedia links (Watford like this)

+	- History
+		- Playing HIstory
+		- Colleague History
+			- Query finding everyone that the player has played with or played for in the past and highlighting current team/staff members

+Longer term a video player/clip editor will be integrated into a player's profile if a suitable data provider can be found.